ucd-cws/calvin-network-tools/README.md

 node prm build --prefix out --runtime ~/Desktop/HEC_Runtime --data ~/dev/calvin-network-data/data
  ```

+By default to files will be created in your current working directory.
+If you would like
+to specify the path to create the files, use the *--output* flag.

+#### Debug build

+##### --verbose
 Optionally you can add *--verbose* to dump the hec-dss libraries output.

+##### --debugRuntime
+The PRM NodeJS code uses a json file to pass information to the dssWriter jar file.
+Normally this file is removed after the jar is finished executing.
+To debug to this file,
+you can specify *--debugRuntime* and the file will not be removed after execution.

 ### show [prmname] [prmname] ...
 Print a list of nodes as they are represented in the pri files.
 You can pass 'ALL'